Lorti/manu.ninja/src/pages/2019-01-13-scaffolding-a-progressive-web-app-using-vue-cli-3/index.md

 When you run a production build the plugin will now add `index.html`, `about/index.html` -- and any other route you have configured -- to your `dist` directory.

 Please have a look at the [Prerender SPA Plugin](https://github.com/chrisvfritz/prerender-spa-plugin) documentation for all its options.
-You can find a more advanced example in the `vue.config.js` file of my [full example application](#full-example-application) in the links/resources section.
+You can find a more advanced example in the `vue.config.js` file of the [full example application](#full-example-application) in the links/resources section.

 ## Audit with WebPagetest and Lighthouse